Plan Your Shanghai Trip

 Skyline view of shanghai’s pudong district with modern skyscrapers including the shanghai tower, under a cloudy sky; crowds and traffic visible in the foreground. -copyright-moving-jack.
 Com

 The Bund is honestly my favorite spot in Shanghai.
-I like it so much because it changes completely every part of the day; in the morning people exercise, in the afternoon the Bund is filled with tourists, in the evening the light show starts, and at night it’s this quiet place where you only hear the sounds of the river.
+I like it so much because it changes completely throughout the day: in the morning people exercise, in the afternoon the Bund is filled with tourists, in the evening the light show starts, and at night it’s this quiet place where you only hear the sounds of the river.

 Crowded city intersection on a rainy day with people holding umbrellas and traffic; a historic building stands in the background.
 Discover everyday moments and things to do in shanghai.
 The words "moving jack" appear at the bottom center. -copyright-moving-jack.
 Com